-Smithsonian Day is celebrated annually on September 17.
+Smithsonian Day, which is canceled for 2023, is celebrated on September 17.
 It’s a national day where participating museums, zoos, and cultural centers across the United States provide free entry to anyone presenting a Museum Day ticket.
 This event is hosted by the ‘Smithsonian’ magazine.
 To get a ticket, people have to select a museum and download it from a ‘Smithsonian’ magazine.
 The full list of participating museums can be seen on the ‘Smithsonian’ magazine’s website, with more museums signing up every day.

 History of Smithsonian Day

 The Smithsonian Institution developed from 1765 to 1829.
 The project was by James Smithson, a British scientist who donated his estate at Washington to the United States.
 In 1849, construction began.
 An architect, James Renwick Jr. designed the project, and its interiors were by a contractor Gilbert Cameron.
 In 1855, the building opened.

 On August 10, 1846, the U.S. Senate passed the act to endorse the Smithsonian Institution, signed into law by President James K. Polk.
 Although Congress authorized acceptance of the Smithson bequest on July 1, 1836, it still took 10 years of deliberation before the Smithsonian.
 Once established, the museum became part of developing a national identity rooted in exploration and innovation.